SFTtech/openage/doc/README.md

 This type of documentation is written inside code files:

- - C++ methods and classes are documented in their header files
+ - C++ methods and classes are documented in their header files.
- - Python methods and classes are documented via docstrings
+ - Python methods and classes are documented via docstrings.

 We're lazy, so the above statements might be out-right fabrications.